InformedChoice/armed-exterminators/content/pasadena-pest-control.md

 ---
-title: "Pasadena Pest Control | Professional Exterminator Services"
+title: "Hollywood Pest Control | Professional Exterminator Services"
-description: "Complete pest control services in Pasadena, CA. Ants, roaches, rodents, spiders & more.
+description: "Complete pest control for Hollywood, Los Feliz, and Central Los Angeles.
+Ants, roaches, rodents, spiders & more.
 Family-owned, licensed & insured.
 Call (626) 256-3200."
 draft: false
 ---

-# Pasadena Pest Control Services
+# Hollywood Pest Control Services

-Armed Exterminators provides comprehensive pest control solutions for homes and businesses throughout Pasadena and the San Gabriel Valley.
-As a family-owned company with 28 years of experience, we understand the unique pest challenges our community faces and deliver personalized service that larger companies can't match.
+Armed Exterminators provides comprehensive pest control solutions for homes and businesses throughout Hollywood, Los Feliz, and the surrounding Central Los Angeles neighborhoods.
+As a family-owned company with 28 years of experience, we understand the unique pest pressures that come with hillside homes, production schedules, and round-the-clock entertainment venues—and we deliver personalized service that larger companies can't match.

+Whether you're caring for a mid-century home above the Hollywood Reservoir, managing furnished rentals near Sunset Boulevard, or keeping a studio pest-free during filming, our licensed team builds treatment plans that match your building type, climate zone, and pest history.
+Need help east of the 5?
+The same crew also serves Pasadena and the San Gabriel Valley when you have multi-city properties.

 <div style="text-align: center; margin: 2rem 0;">
     <a href="tel:(626) 256-3200" style="display: inline-block; background: #FF0000; color: white; padding: 1rem 2.5rem; font-size: 1.25rem; font-weight: bold; text-decoration: none; border-radius: 5px; box-shadow: 0 0 20px rgba(255, 0, 0, 0.4); transition: all 0.3s;" onmouseover="this.style.transform='scale(1.05)'; this.style.boxShadow='0 0 30px rgba(255, 0, 0, 0.6)'" onmouseout="this.style.transform='scale(1)'; this.style.boxShadow='0 0 20px rgba(255, 0, 0, 0.4)'">